abjerner/Skybrud.Csv/README.md

    Install this NuGet package in your Visual Studio project.
 Makes updating easy.

 2. [**ZIP file**][GitHubRelease]
-   Grab a ZIP file of the latest release; unzip and move `Skybrud.Csv.dll` to the bin directory of your project.
+   Grab a ZIP file of the latest release; unzip and move the `Skybrud.Csv.dll` for your target framework to the bin directory of your project.

 ### Usage